Nyaradzo20/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Prototype: void print_rev(char *s);
-So first you use the ford loop to find the length loop through the length and -1 for the null char and decrement length ---
+So first you use the ford loop to find the length loop through the length and -1 for the null char and decrement length --- 5>>>>/***TO BE UPDATED***/

+6>>>Write a function that prints every other character of a string, starting with the first character, followed by a new line.

+Prototype: void puts2(char *str);
+OK  LOL I NEVER EXPECTED THIS ONE TO WORK BUT IT DID!! i declared the length variable ,looped through thr string kusvika panull charactere;but i incremented *2 instead of length ++ i used length +=2